20 Employee Survey Questions to Help Define Your Company Values

 Download our Huddle Guide PDF by filling out the form below.
 You'll get a printable huddle guide resource to assist in discussions around the organization’s mission, vision, and values with your teams.

 If you want to make sure that your company is on the right track, it's important to know how your employees feel about your core values.
-When you re-define them, it's important to use a tool like Cooleaf to get feedback from your team so that they have a voice in what those values should look like moving forward.
+When you re-assess or re-define them, it's important to use a tool like Cooleaf to get feedback from your team so that they have a voice in what those values should look like moving forward.